-- 1. Open the Events section. - 2.
-Click the Edit button next to an applicable event. - 3.
+1. Open the Events section.

+- 2. Click the Edit button next to an applicable event. - 3.
 Select whether the current event is enabled or disabled by clicking the Is enabled toggle button. - 4.
-Select chains that will be assigned to the current event. - 5.
+Select the event type. - 5.
+Select the authenticator category, if applicable. - 6.
+Select chains that will be assigned to the current event. - 7.
 If you want to restrict access of some Endpoints to the Event, add all the Endpoints that must have access to the Endpoint whitelists.
 The remaining Endpoints are blacklisted automatically.
-If you leave the Endpoints whitelist blank, all the endpoints are permitted. - 6.
+If you leave the Endpoints whitelist blank, all the endpoints are permitted. - 8.
 Select the Geo-fencing option if you want to enable geo-fencing.
 Add the permitted zones to the Used list.
 To know more on configuring geo-fencing, see the Smartphone method.